RedHatSatellite/sat6_scripts/README.md

   -k KEEP, --keep KEEP  How many old versions to keep (only used with -a) -a, --all             Clean ALL content views
-  -c, --cleanall        Remove orphan versions between in-use views -d, --dryrun          Dry Run - Only show what will be cleaned
+  -c, --cleanall        Remove orphan versions between in-use views -i, --ignorefirstpromoted  Version to keep count starts from first CV, not first promoted CV -d, --dryrun          Dry Run - Only show what will be cleaned
 ```